macmv/rgen/docs/block_guide.md

 ```

 ### The texture
-Here is our example block texture, which we are now going to store inside a folder called `derp_dog_folder`.
-Here are all the textures being used on Derp dog;
+Here is our example block texture, which we are now going to store inside a folder called
+`derp_dog_folder`.
+Here are all the textures being used on Derp dog:
 ```
 src/main/resources/assets/rgen/textures/blocks/derp_dog_folder/derp_dog_bottom.png
 src/main/resources/assets/rgen/textures/blocks/derp_dog_folder/derp_dog_front.png